Geometric foundations of thermodynamics in the quantum regime: Geodesics and quasistatic processes

 \begin{definition} The \emph{entropy production rate} along a finite-speed path $\gamma: [0,T] \to \mathcal{B}$ is

 where $\kappa$ is a system-dependent constant ensuring $\varsigma(t)$ has units of entropy per time.
 Total entropy production along $\gamma(t)$ is

 \end{definition}

 For finite-speed processes, $\varsigma_\gamma (t) > 0$ due to non-zero velocity $\gamma'(t)$, indicating irreversibility \cite{tejero2025entropy}.
-In the quasistatic limit ($\lambda_i' \to 0$), $\varsigma_\gamma (t) \to 0$ and $\Sigma_\gamma(t) \to 0$.
+In the quasistatic limit ($\lambda_i' \to 0$), $\varsigma_\gamma (t) \to 0$ and $\Sigma(t) \to 0$.
 Minimizing geodesics minimize both $L(\gamma)$ and $\Sigma$, optimizing the path to reduce the entropy production, thus achieving maximal reversibility.

-\begin{remark} The term $g_{\mathrm{BW}}(\gamma', \gamma')$ measures the instantaneous rate of state evolution, driving irreversibility via excitations or non-equilibrium effects.
-Minimizing geodesics mitigate these by following the smoothest path in state space, allowing the system to remain in equilibrium at each step, analogous to adiabatic transformations.
-The proportionality $\varsigma_\gamma \propto g_{\mathrm{BW}}(\gamma', \gamma')$ reflects that faster transformations disrupt equilibrium more severely, increasing $\Sigma_\gamma$. \end{remark}
+The term $g_{\mathrm{BW}}(\gamma', \gamma')$ measures the instantaneous rate of state evolution, driving irreversibility via excitations or non-equilibrium effects.
+Minimizing geodesics mitigate these by following the smoothest path in state space, thereby allowing the system to remain in equilibrium at each step, analogous to adiabatic transformations.
+The proportionality $\varsigma_\gamma \propto g_{\mathrm{BW}}(\gamma', \gamma')$ reflects that faster transformations disrupt equilibrium more severely, increasing $\Sigma$.
+The following results formalize this connection between geodesics and quasistatic processes.